Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Introduction

+In a seemingly related to our proposal, but conceptually different approach, \cite{zhong2022robust} developed a robust functional principal component analysis method based on the Kendall’s $\tau$ function for continuous non-Gaussian functional data.
+Compared to our proposal, \cite{zhong2022robust} solely focuses on continuous functional data and uses a nonparametric kernel-based estimation method. \cite{solea2022copula} introduced a functional copula Gaussian graphical model for multivariate continuous functional data while assuming a nonparanormal distribution (Definition \ref{def:npn}) on the coefficients of the Karhunen–Loeve expansions.
+In this paper, we propose a unified functional principal component analysis for continuous non-Gaussian, truncated, ordinal, and binary functional data.
+The approach is rank-based and is, hence, invariant to arbitrary monotone transformations (and addresses subject-specific interpretation of reporting scales in mHealth applications) and robust.
+Additionally, the approach computationally is very fast.
+Importantly, the method can accommodate both functional data collected under both dense and sparse designs.

-Our approach for covariance estimation and principal component analysis of mixed type functional data is based on Gaussian Copula.
-Recently, \cite{ualbertaGaussianCopula} used latent semi-parametric Gaussian copula to propose function-on-scalar regression for continuous data.
-However, beyond handling continuous type, latent Semiparametric Gaussian Copula (SGC) \citep{liu2009nonparanormal, liu2012high, fan2017high, yoon2018sparse, quan2018rank, dey2019connecting, huang2021latentcor} are powerful for modeling all four types (continuous, truncated, ordinal, and binary) and provide scale-free, robust and fast algorithms.
-Most recently, \cite{ddsgcrm} considered ordinal case within SGC framework and facilitated joint modeling of multivariate mixed type observations including continuous, truncated, ordinal, and binary types.
-Here, we extend this framework to functional data of mixed types.
-Our key methodological contributions are: i) defining data generating mechanism for observed mixed type functional data via Generalized Latent Non-paranormal process, ii) developing an estimation method for the covariance of the latent Gaussian process based on the rank correlation (Kendall's Tau) of the observed mixed type functional data, directly incorporating smoothness in bridging step; iii) extending the approach with methods for handling both dense and sparse sampling designs, calculating subject-specific latent representations of observed data, latent principal components and principal component scores; iv) handling all four mixed types in a unified way.
-Importantly, in case of continuous, truncated, and ordinal scales, the approach is scale-invariant.
+Our covariance estimation and principal component analysis approach is based on semiparametric Gaussian Copula.
+Beyond being applied to handle continuous and multivariate functional data \citep{ualbertaGaussianCopula,solea2022copula}, latent Semiparametric Gaussian Copula (SGC) \citep{liu2009Nonparanormal, liu2012high, fan2017high, yoon2018sparse, quan2018rank, dey2019connecting, huang2021latentcor,dey2022semiparametric} are powerful for modeling all four types (continuous, truncated, ordinal, and binary) of data and provide scale-free, robust and fast algorithms.

+Here, we extend this framework to univariate functional data of continuous non-Gaussian, truncated, or discrete type.
+Our key methodological contributions are: i) defining a data-generating mechanism for the observed continuous, truncated or discrete functional data via Generalized Latent Nonparanormal process, ii) developing a robust semiparametric method for estimating the smooth covariance of the latent Gaussian process based on the rank correlation (Kendall's $\tau$) of the observed data and directly incorporating smoothness within the bridging step; iii) extending the approach for handling both dense and sparse sampling designs, calculating subject-specific latent representations of observed data, latent principal components and latent principal component scores; iv) handling all four data types in a unified way.
+Importantly, in the case of continuous, truncated, and ordinal scales, the approach is scale-invariant.